You may have more questions about Medicare Part D prescription drug plans. You'll find the answers to many common questions below:

 What if I want to switch plans after enrolling?

 No problem.
-Every year there will be an open enrollment period.
-In 2010 the enrollment period is November 15 through December 31.
-Starting in 2011, open enrollment will be October 15 through December 7.
+Every year there will be an open enrollment period from October 15 through December 7.
 You may change Medicare Part D plans at that time.

 Where can I get my prescriptions filled?